 For photographers, the Karoo night sky is a subject that justifies the trip on its own.

-Time Your Visit: The Prince Albert Olive Festival
+Time your visit for the Prince Albert Olive Festival

 If there is one event that captures the spirit of Prince Albert, it is the annual Prince Albert Olive Festival held each April.
 The festival celebrates the town’s olive heritage with tastings, cooking demonstrations, farm tours, live music and a market that fills the main street.